Inside: The Lord used the influence of Timothy’s mother and grandmother in bringing him to saving faith.

 This quote from Charles Spurgeon was shared from when he overheard his mom praying for the salvation of her children:

 “Now, Lord, if my children go on in their sins, it will not be from ignorance that they perish, and my soul must bear swift witness against them at the day of judgment if they lay not hold of Christ.”

 May it not be said of us that our children would be in ignorance of the saving Gospel of Jesus Christ.

 Where To Begin?

-Today is a new day and God’s mercies are new.
-If you feel like you have failed, repent and begin obeying God in this important area to influence your children to know the God of the Bible in a saving way and that they too, like Timothy, may one day have a sincere faith.
+Today is a new day, and God’s mercies are new.
+If you feel like you have failed, repent, and begin obeying God in this important area to influence your children to know the God of the Bible in a saving way so that they too, like Timothy, may one day have a sincere faith.

 There are many things we can pass on to our children, but the most important is the example of our faith in Jesus.